krtejeda/PersonalCuraTour/Contextual-Inquiry-Review.md

 layout: page
 ---

+## Summary

 We performed two traditional contextual inquiries and one retrospective contextual inquiry at the Williams College Museum of Art (WCMA) in order to understand our users and how they interact with the museum.
 Our contextual inquiries were both with Williams students--one highly experienced with museums and WCMA, the other completely new to WCMA and not experienced with museums in general.
 Our retrospective contextual inquiry was with a curator at WCMA who lent insight into the design process behind each exhibits, and in particular "Jacob's Pillow".
 Through these contextual inquiries, we discovered that museum vistors have varying levels of engagement and understanding with exhibits, and often not in ways that the curators have envisioned.
 The curator revealed the opposite side of the equation, how most exhibits incorporate deliberate but subtle cues that intend to guide visitors in certain directions and along certain narrative messages.
 We discovered a clear discrepancy between the vision of the curators and the reality experienced by these two museumgoers, one that potentially detracts from the full experience of the museum unless supplemented by other means.
 We also discovered that curators do not have a means to understand how visitors are interacting with the exhibits, relying only on sporadic feedback.
 With these observations in mind, we believe that we have enough basis to design a platform that will provide navigation, exhibit information, and contextual insights.

 ## Participants